CancerDataAggregator/CDA-HelpDesk/docs/documentation/cdapython/man_pages/fetch_rows.md

 `fetch_rows( table='researchsubject', match_all=[ 'primary_diagnosis_site = NULL' ] )`

 ## Returns
-integer representing the total number of CDA `table` rows matching the given filters (if count_only=True)
+(Default) A pandas.DataFrame containing CDA `table` rows matching the user-specified filter criteria.
+The DataFrame's named columns will match columns in `table`, and each row in the DataFrame will contain one CDA `table` row (possibly with related data from a second table appended to it, according to user directives).

 OR

-pandas.DataFrame containing CDA `table` rows matching the user-specified filter criteria.
-The DataFrame's named columns will match columns in `table`, and each row in the DataFrame will contain one CDA `table` row (possibly with related data from a second table appended to it, according to user directives).
+two integers representing the total number of CDA `table` rows matching the given filters and the total number of result rows.
+These two counts will generally differ if extra data from non-`table` sources is joined to result rows using `link_to_table` or `add_columns`, because `table` rows will be repeated for any one-to-many associations that are returned; otherwise they will be the same.

+OR

+returns nothing, but writes results to a user-specified TSV file